 North Carolina Coach Supporters are experienced and trained coaches who teach coaches HOW to teach mountain bike skills to our student-athletes.
 On-the-Bike Skills 101 (a Level 2 requirement) teaches coaches how to teach fundamental mountain bike skills while On-the-Bike Skills 201 is designed for those coaches who actively teach skills for their team the opportunity to learn how to teach more progressive and advances skills to their student-athletes.

 On-the-Bike Skills clinics are typically held in the late Summer/early Fall throughout the state.
-Clinics may pop up into the pre-season and offered for new teams first, with open spaces available to the league.
+For NEW TEAMS we will schedule clinics into the pre-season/start of the season, with any available spaces opened up to the league.

 Our GRiT Retreat is an all-female space for experienced/returning female coaches to connect, learn and develop as NICA coaches in support of the overall GRiT goal of reaching at least 33% female student-athletes participation within the league by 2023.